jackpine/jackpine.github.com/README.md

 ===========
 You have to recompile assets and restart the server as you make changes.

-You can do this manually
+    # use guard to recompile assets automagically when files change.
+    bundle exec jekyll --server &
+    bundle exec guard

+    # or you can manually recompile and bounce the server every time you make a change
     bundle exec jekyll && bundle exec jekyll --server

-Or - you can use guard to recompile assets whenever any files change.

-    bundle exec guard